 Penn Nursing Re-designated a WHO Collaborating Center for Nursing and Midwifery Leadership

-Under the Directorship of Penn Nursing Dean Antonia Villarruel, PhD; Co-director Eileen Lake, PhD; and with Nancy Biller as Associate Director, we will seek to increase workforce capacity to improve maternal health in Latin America.
+Under the Directorship of Penn Nursing Dean Antonia Villarruel; Co-director Eileen Lake, PhD; and with Nancy Biller as Associate Director, we will seek to increase workforce capacity to improve maternal health in Latin America and the Caribbean.
 The terms of reference are as follows:

-- Collaborate with the PAHO/WHO to develop leadership in nursing education.
+- Support PAHO/WHO to build capacity in nursing education.

-This designation carries on the long-standing legacy begun by former Penn Nursing Dean Claire Fagin, PhD, in 1988 and has continued without interruption by her predecessors Deans Norma Lang, PhD; Neville Strumpf, PhD, and Afaf Meleis, PhD.
-Even more importantly, it demonstrates our School’s enduring commitment to advancing global health through nursing and midwifery leadership.
+This designation demonstrates Penn Nursing’s enduring commitment to advancing global health through nursing and midwifery leadership.
 Not only is Penn Nursing among the first nursing schools in the US to attain this prestigious designation, it is also the only WHO Collaborating Center at Penn.